Zhuge Xu: Children and descendants

-Zhuge Xu had at least two sons: Zhuge Chong (諸葛冲) and Zhuge Hong (諸葛厷).
+Zhuge Xu had at least two sons: Zhuge Chong (諸葛冲), courtesy name Zhangmao (长茂) or Maozhang (茂长), and Zhuge Hong (諸葛厷).

 Zhuge Chong's daughter Zhuge Wan was selected to enter Sima Yan's harem in the spring of 273.
 Zhuge Wan's brother Zhuge Mei later married a younger sister of Zhou Mu (周穆); their common brother-in-law was Sima Xia (司馬遐), son of Emperor Wu and Lady Chen and father of Sima Tan.
-In February or March 307, Zhuge Mei and Zhou Mu both advised Sima Yue, regent of Emperor Huai of Jin, to install Sima Tan to the throne, but Yue, angered by their suggestion, had them executed.
+In February or March 307, Zhuge Mei and Zhou Mu (Note: Zhou Mu's mother was a paternal aunt of Sima Yue.) both advised Sima Yue, regent of Emperor Huai of Jin, to install Sima Tan to the throne, but Yue, angered by their suggestion, had them executed.

+Zhuge Chong had another daughter, Zhuge Nanzi (诸葛男姊), who married Shi Xian, (Note: Shi's name was written as "尠" in his epitaph, and as "鲜" in Book of Jin.) the second son of Shi Jian (石鉴).
+(Note: While Shi Jian and Zhuge Chong were not identified by their names in Shi Xian's epitaph, they can be identified by the recorded titles and positions.)

 Zhuge Wan's elder brother Zhuge Quan was killed on 5 May 311, together with Wang Yan and many other Jin officials and princes, by Shi Le, in the aftermath of Sima Yue's death in April that year.